-Platform migration for improved deployment, throughput and efficiency
+Platform migration for reecetech with improved deployment and efficiency

 As part of Reece Group’s overall strategic objective to create a modern, technology-enabled workplace, reecetech had identified a need to decommission their on-premise legacy Docker orchestration systems and migrate onto Kubernetes.